This story has been updated. It was originally published on June 2, 2018.

-Head to Settings > System > About Phone and tap the “Build Number” seven times.
-Your phone will tell you that you are now a developer, allowing you to access the new “Developer Options” menu in Settings > System.
-Head into that menu and scroll down to “Inactive Apps” near the very bottom.
+Head into that menu and scroll down to Standby Apps near the very bottom.
 Tap that option, and you’ll see a list of apps on your system.
-The ones marked “Inactive” are currently in App Standby mode.
+The ones marked NEVER are currently in App Standby mode.

-Much like the other features in this guide, you don’t have to do anything for Adaptive Battery to work—it’ll just do its job in the background.
-You can, however, turn it off from Settings > Battery > Adaptive Battery.
-Android P won’t likely be available until this fall (or later, depending on your phone), but eligible users can download the beta now to test it out.
+Much like the other features in this guide, you don’t have to do anything for Adaptive Battery to work—it’ll just do its job in the background and comes enabled by default.
+You can, however, turn it off from Settings, Battery, Adaptive Battery.